fuller-Lam/MRLF-DATA-FELLOW-CONSTITUENCY-ANALYSIS/README.md

 __________________________________________________________________________________________________________________

 # Section 1 — Data Audit
-1.  **Loading data**: In this section,the data was analysed in R and Excel subsequently.I first load the data in R to perfrom Descriptive statistics (mean, median, minimum, maximum, standard deviation) of 8 numerical variables of my choice.
+1.**Loading data**: In this section, the data was analysed in R and Excel.
+Subsequently, I first load the data in R to perfrom Descriptive statistics (mean, median, minimum, maximum, standard deviation) of 8 numerical variables of my choice.
 For this analysis, I have chosen **(i).Total_Households (ii).Electorate 2023	(iii).BPL Households Count, (iv).MGNREGS Active Job Cards, (v).PM Awas Yojana Sanctioned, (vi).Health Sub Centres, (vii).Govt Primary Schools, (viii).PM KISAN Beneficiaries**.
-The variables chosen for this analysis are raw count data, and all of these variables are representative of the Human Development Index through which we can assess the average achievement in key dimensions of human development.I first analysed the descriptive statistics of the data in Excel,and after which i run them in R. I cross checked both the results for data accuracy.
+The variables chosen for this analysis are raw count data, and all of these variables are representative of the Human Development Index through which we can assess the average achievement in key dimensions of human development.
+I first analysed the descriptive statistics of the data in Excel, and after which i run them in R. I cross checked both the results for data accuracy.

 Click here for the code that was used to run this test in R:
 - <a href="https://github.com/fuller-Lam/MRLF-DATA-FELLOW-CONSTITUENCY-ANALYSIS/blob/main/Data%20Loading%20%26%20Descriptive%20statistics.txt"> Data Loading code in R</a>

-2. **Identification of data quality issues** — I inspected the sample file and after which I have created a file of just 8 numerical column and it looks generally clean structurally, but there are a few things that caught my attention that are worth checking before I proceed with the analysis.
-There are No missing values or duplicate records,every data is unique.
+2.**Identification of data quality issues** — I inspected the sample file, and after which I have created a file of just 8 numerical column and it looks generally clean structurally, but there are a few things that caught my attention that are worth checking before I proceed with the analysis.
+There are No missing values or duplicate records, every data is unique.
 The file has 60 rows and 28 columns and there are no nulls and no duplicated rows.
 However, there are certain noteworthy outlier in **Total_Households** and **Electorate_2023**.
 These two variables show the most outlier flags by Inter Quartile Range.
-A handful of constituencies have much larger values than the rest, especially Constituencies like Shillong Cantonment, Tura, North Tura, Pynthorumkhrah, and Jowai.
+A handful of constituencies have much larger values than the rest, especially Constituencies like Shillong Cantonment, Tura, North Tura,Pynthorumkhrah and Jowai.

 3.Two columns were added derived from the dataset : _**Voters per household**_ and **_BPL household share_**.